dhoer/chef-windows_screenresolution/README.md

 - `username` - Username of account to remote login as (required).
 - `password` - Password of account to remote login as (required).
 - `width` -  Display width in pixels.
-Defaults to `1920`.
+Default: `1920`.
 - `height` - Display height in pixels.
-Defaults to `1080`.
+Default: `1080`.
 - `target` -   Identifies the computer or domain name that username and password account will be associated with for remote login.
-Defaults to `localhost`.
+Default: `localhost`.
 - `rdp_autologin` - Logon as RDP user automatically on reboot.
+Default:
-Defaults to `true`.
+`true`.
 Note that the password is stored unencrypted under windows registry `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
 - `rdp_username` -  RDP username.
-Defaults to `rdp_local`.
+Default: `rdp_local`.
 - `rdp_password` - RDP password.
 Defaults to password of account to remote login as, if `nil`.
+- `sensitive` - Ensure that sensitive resource data is not logged by the chef-client.
+Default: `true`.

 ## ChefSpec Matchers